BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

 * [Slint] - Robust and feature-packed declarative GUI library with bindings for Rust and C++.
 It's free to use for open source projects, but it requires a paid license to use for closed-source projects.
 * [Visage] - A a GPU-accelerated, cross-platform C++ library for native UI and 2D graphics.
 It merges the structure of a UI framework with the features of a creative graphics libraries.
 Made by the developer of the [Vital]() synthesizer.
 * [Vizia] - A declarative GUI library for Rust.
 Comes with a [baseview] backend built-in.

+> #### A common question that gets asked is "How can I use *X* GUI library to make my plugin GUI?
+>
+> Unfortunately, a big blocker that prevents many of the popular GUI libraries from working in a plugin context is that most are designed with the assumption that they own the event loop.
+But in a plugin context, it's the host that owns the event loop, not the plugin.
+So unless the GUI library was designed from the get-go to handle this use case, it's difficult to add it after the fact.
+>
+> Only the [CLAP] plugin format went out of its way to allow plugins to own their own event loop.
+Even then, it's still discouraged since it prevents the host from seamlessly integrating with the plugin window (i.e. FL Studio drawing a window border around the plugin window with extra useful controls at the top of the window).

 ## "I am hardcore and want to make my own GUI solution"